Lombiq/NodeJs-Extensions/Readme.md

 Also see our [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) library which this project uses under the hood, and which can make NPM package management in your project a lot easier, too.

 Do you want to quickly try out this project and see it in action?
-Check it out, together with its accompanying [samples](Lombiq.NodeJs.Extensions.Samples) [projects](Lombiq.NodeJs.Extensions.Samples.NuGet), in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution.
+Check it out, together with its accompanying [samples](Lombiq.NodeJs.Extensions.Samples/Readme.md) [projects](Lombiq.NodeJs.Extensions.Samples.NuGet/Readme.md), in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution.
 You will find our other useful Orchard Core-related open-source projects there, too.

 ## Installation and usage

 This project can be consumed as a `git` submodule or as a `NuGet` package.

-### As a git submodule
+### As a Git submodule
 In the case of using it as a git submodule, it is recommended to put the [main](../Lombiq.NodeJs.Extensions) project into a folder named _Lombiq.NodeJs.Extensions_ under the _src/Utilities_ folder, but this is not mandatory.

 Then, add a project reference to _Lombiq.NodeJs.Extensions.csproj_ and add the following `Import` statements to your project file: